-Students can ask to see the triage nurse to discuss ECP options.
+Students can call and speak to one of the nurses to discuss ECP options and the nurse will discuss how to purchase this option from the Health & Wellness Centre.
 If the Health & Wellness Centre is closed please visit your nearest pharmacy or walk-in clinic and request the Emergency Contraceptive Pill.

 For more information about the various types of Emergency Contraception, please visit What's Next For Me.

 Proper use of condoms can be a very effective form of birth control if used properly.
 Free condoms are available in the waiting room of the Health & Wellness Centre.